 Germán’s dedication to disability rights, independence, and choice kept him wanting to do more with The Partnership after his first deployment in 2017.
 In the past three years, Germán has become a leading advocate around inclusive disaster preparedness and response throughout the United States and worldwide.
 Germán played a leading role in crafting and advocating for the Real Emergency Access for Aging and Disability Inclusion (REAADI) for Disasters Act (H.R.
 3208 & S. 1755), and the Disaster Relief Medicaid Act (H.R.
 3215 & S. 1754) - two vital pieces of federal legislation that, when enacted, reinforce and protect the civil rights of people with disabilities before, during, and after disasters; enable disaster relief funding for nonprofit organizations that currently don’t qualify; and, allow “Money to Follow the Person” during a federally declared disaster or emergency.

-Alongside other advocates, Germán is a fellow Co-Chair of the National Council for Independent Living's Emergency Planning Subcommittee, and a fellow Co-Chair of the Consortium for Citizens with Disabilities Emergency Management Task Force.
+Alongside other advocates, Germán is a fellow Co-Chair of the Consortium for Citizens with Disabilities Emergency Management Task Force.

 Germán is also very active in global disability inclusive disaster risk reduction, humanitarian relief and whole community resilience initiatives.
 Germán holds an advocacy title with the United Nations Disaster Risk Reduction office as Focal Point for Persons with Disabilities in the Américas - advocating for full inclusion of persons with disabilities throughout all phases of disaster and emergency operations, and the Convention on the Rights of Persons with Disabilities through the integrating of the Sendai Framework.

 Germán Parodi is an embodiment of the Nothing About Us Without Us philosophy.